IAmAlexander/readwise-mcp/README.md

 2. Check that port 3000 is not being used by another application
 3. Restart Claude Desktop

+### Rate Limiting

+The server includes built-in rate limiting to prevent hitting Readwise API limits.
+If you encounter rate limit errors:

+1. Wait a few minutes before trying again
+2. Reduce the frequency of requests
+3. Check the rate limit headers in the response for more information

 ## Privacy & Security

 - Your Readwise API token is stored securely in your local machine
 - Your Readwise data is only accessed when explicitly requested
 - No data is permanently stored on the MCP server
+- Safety confirmations prevent accidental data loss

 ## Development